LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

    These methods return existing outgoing headers.
 The first method finds the first occurrence of the indicated header and returns its value.
-The second method returns all the current headers as an object which can be iterated or used in a query expression.
-Each element is a pair object containing the header name/value and the pair's first/second.
+The second method returns all the current headers as an object which can be iterated over or used in a query expression.
+Each element is a pair object containing the header name/value in the pair's first/second.

 .. member:: web_response->setHeaders(headers::trait_forEach)
 .. member:: web_response->replaceHeader(header::pair)